patkarlab/LSC_smMIPS_MRD/README.md

-# smMIPS MRD for LSC project
+# smMIPS MRD workflow description

 This repository describes the workflow for analysing MRD samples sequenced using smMIPS assay.
 .